 “[Dave Taylor] deserves a lot of credit for tonight,” Leiweke stressed.
 “Jonathan Quick, Brown, [Kopitar] were all Dave Taylor [draft picks].
 Dean came in, and he knew how to fit the pieces, and get the boxes filled.”

-Kopitar ended the playoffs scoring eight goals and tallying twelve assists for twenty points, with a +16 plus/minus rating, leading the NHL in playoff goals, assists, points and plus/minus, while Quick was named as the winner of the Conn Smythe Trophy as the most valuable player in the playoffs.
+Kopitar ended the playoffs scoring eight goals and tallying twelve assists for twenty points, with a +16 plus/minus rating, leading the NHL in playoff goals, assists, points (tied with Brown in those three categories) and plus/minus, while Quick was named as the winner of the Conn Smythe Trophy as the most valuable player in the playoffs.

 “Let’s get something straight here,” said Lombardi.
 “Whenever a team has won, there’s some guys who don’t get appreciated.
 I have to give a lot of credit to Dave Taylor.
 I started out with three darned good players in Brown, Kopitar and Quick.
 Let’s not ever forget what he did.”